-Finish First Polish is a world class auto product that is the most technologically advanced auto polish on the market today.
-Based on a recently developed synthetic high-tech polymer, Finish First Polish works by laying down a tough polymer film onto the automobile finish that protects the paint from air and water-borne contaminants.
+Finish First Polish is a world-class auto product that is the most technologically advanced auto polish on the market today.
+Based on a recently developed synthetic high-tech polymer, Finish First Polish works by laying down a tough polymer film onto the automobile finish that protects the paint from the air and water-borne contaminants.
 The synthetic polymer film is exceptionally durable and weather resistant.
-Made with synthetic resin stocks instead of conventional organic wax compounds allowing curing instead of hard drying, our chemical resins cure to form an exceptional sun block which repells over 97.88% of the harmful ultra-violet sunlight.
+Made with synthetic resin stocks instead of conventional organic wax compounds allowing curing instead of hard drying, our chemical resins cure to form an exceptional sunblock which repels over 97.88% of the harmful ultra-violet sunlight.
 Additional layers of the polish can be built up to increase protection and enrich the depth of gloss.

 The polymer precursors quickly transfer themselves from a low viscosity, low molecular weight liquid into a high molecular weight glassy solid.
 This process is known as curing.
 The rate of curing is controlled primarily by temperature, but relative humidity also has a role.
 The think liquid form of the polymer precursors makes the polish spread easily.

 Each synthetic precursor has four functional groups attached to it.
 One group is responsible for water repellency, another for binding to paint, and the remaining two for linkage with other polymer precursors and network formation.
-A co-polymer which is admixed with the principle monomer, is also tetrafuctional but has one group for water repellency and three for network formation.
-This extra group for linkage causes the network to grow in three dimensions, making the coating tough.
+A copolymer which is admixed with the

 The cured polymeric coating forms a thin transparent film on the car.
 Because this film is optically flat and mirror-like, it reflects light coherently.
 This reflection of light serves to fuse ultra-violet rays and creates an exceptional sunblock to retard oxidation and sun fading.
 The effect of coherent reflection off a car is perceived as gloss and creates the impression of depth.
 The film also has the property of water repellency and is why the film is able to prevent water and waterborne materials from migrating to the paint.